 Yes.
 The Investment Office incorporates ESG factors into the evaluation of investment managers and Hamilton’s full Investor Responsibility Policy can be found here.
 The goal of this policy and the focus on ESG factors are not intended to result in the exclusion of specific investments on the basis of any single factor alone, but as an aid in improving the long-term performance of the endowment.
 The Investment Committee will continue to exercise care in the oversight of our endowment, to consider ESG factors in our investment process, to encourage its managers to do the same, and to support the College’s ongoing efforts to steward our environment thoughtfully and responsibly.

 Fossil fuel investments have not played a significant role for the endowment in many years.
-In fact, the endowment has not made an investment in fossil fuels during the past seven years.
-As of year end 2021, the endowment has less than 2 percent direct exposure to fossil fuels, substantially below most college and university endowments.
+In fact, the endowment has not made an investment in fossil fuels during the past eight years.
+As of fiscal year end 2023, the endowment has less than 2 percent direct exposure to fossil fuels, substantially below most college and university endowments.
 The remaining direct fossil fuel exposure in the endowment today resides in legacy private investments made prior to 2009 that will liquidate over time.

 Implemented in fiscal 2009, our endowment spending policy is a common industry practice known as the “mixed rule.”
 The formula uses 70% of last year’s spending plus inflation (HEPI*), plus 5% of the average market value of the prior four quarters of the endowment weighted at 30%.
 The endowment draw for fiscal 2022 was approximately $47.9 million, 4.76% of the trailing 12-quarter average market value of the endowment.
 The amount allocated to each endowment is the ratio of units “owned” by each fund in the endowment pool multiplied by the annual endowment draw.
 Contact Karen Leach, Vice President of Finance and Administration, if further explanation is desired. *HEPI – the Higher Education Price Index, HEPI is a more accurate indicator of changes in costs for colleges and universities than the more familiar Consumer Price Index.